The Vermont Statutes Online

 § 117-1101.
 Severability

 The provisions of this charter are declared to be severable.
-If any provisions of this charter are for any reason invalid, such invalidity shall not affect the remaining provisions which can be given effect without the invalid provision.
+If any provisions of this charter are for any reason invalid, such invalidity shall not affect the remaining provisions that can be given effect without the invalid provision.